LubieKakao1212/CMod_Loader/README.md

 *Heavily based on [EnhancedModLoader](https://github.com/C0dingschmuser/EnhancedModLoader) by C0dingschmuser & eamondo2*

+TODO:
+If the loader is present both locally (in user mods directory) and downloaded from the Workshop, the local version will be used.
+- add workshop folder mods support
+- check out the install script, what is it
+- describe used project macros

 ### --- Installation ---
 1. Subscribe to this Mod on the [Steam Workshop](https://steamcommunity.com/sharedfiles/filedetails/?id=2937901869)
 2. Navigate to your Cosmoteer Workshop directory.